Existential graph: Beta

+Notation of betagraphs

+The basic language device is the line of identity, a thickly drawn line of any form.
+The identity line docks onto the blank space of a predicate to show that the predicate applies to at least one individual.
+In order to express that the predicate "_ is a human being" applies to at least one individual – i.e. to say that there is (at least) one human being – one writes an identity line in the blank space of the predicate "_ is a human being:"

 The beta graphs can be read as a system in which all formula are to be taken as closed, because all variables are implicitly quantified.
-If the "shallowest" part of a line of identity has even (odd) depth, the associated variable is tacitly existentially (universally) quantified.
+If the "shallowest" part of a line of identity has even depth, the associated variable is tacitly existentially (universally) quantified.

 Zeman (1964) was the first to note that the beta graphs are isomorphic to first-order logic with equality (also see Zeman 1967).
-However, the secondary literature, especially Roberts (1973) and Shin (2002), does not agree on just how this is so.
-Peirce's writings do not address this question, because first-order logic was first clearly articulated only some years after his death, in the 1928 first edition of David Hilbert and Wilhelm Ackermann's Principles of Mathematical Logic.
+However, the secondary literature, especially Roberts (1973) and Shin (2002), does not agree on how this is.
+Peirce's writings do not address this question, because first-order logic was first clearly articulated only after his death, in the 1928 first edition of David Hilbert and Wilhelm Ackermann's Principles of Mathematical Logic.

 Gamma

 Add to the syntax of alpha a second kind of simple closed curve, written using a dashed rather than a solid line.
 Peirce proposed rules for this second style of cut, which can be read as the primitive unary operator of modal logic.

-Zeman (1964) was the first to note that straightforward emendations of the gamma graph rules yield the well-known modal logics S4 and S5.
+Zeman (1964) was the first to note that the gamma graphs are equivalent to the well-known modal logics S4 and S5.
 Hence the gamma graphs can be read as a peculiar form of normal modal logic.
-This finding of Zeman's has gone unremarked to this day, but is nonetheless included here as a point of interest.
+This finding of Zeman's has received little attention to this day, but is nonetheless included here as a point of interest.